Budlee/oauth2-workshop/README.md

 	}
 ```

-Lets try this out using the client application from the client credentials, run the following request:
+Lets try this out using the client application from the Client Credentials, run the following request:

 ```shell
 # Get the Access Token